 The trio could also be joined by another veteran of the original movie.
 Joe Mazzello played dino-obsessed kid Tim Murphy in Jurassic Park and The Lost World: Jurassic Park, and got fans speculating in February when he tweeted: “I think it’s time to get back to work.
 What do you say gang?”
 The timing checks out with other announcements about the movie, but we’re still waiting on official confirmation.
 It’ll be interesting to see if Tim got to live out his dream of becoming a palaeontologist.

 Jurassic World 3: Dominion plot

-“The island’s blown up, the animals are out, we can’t put them back in the box, what are we gonna do?” said Chris Pratt in an interview with MTV News.
-“How are, not only these dinosaurs, but this technology moving forward going to affect the planet?
+Chris Pratt confirmed a time jump in an interview with MTV News (opens in new tab): “How are, not only these dinosaurs, but this technology moving forward going to affect the planet?
 We jump forwards and it’s like, ‘Oh right, oh damn…’”